apache/doris-website/gettingStarted/tutorials/building-lakehouse/doris-paimon.md

 ---
 {
-    "title": "Building lakehouse using Doris and Paimon", "language": "en"
+    "title": "Using Doris and Paimon",
+    "language": "en"
 }